Tooya-Igarashi/tle2/README.md

 Running the Application

+Make sure to enable the HTTPS checkbox in Laravel Herd.

 When using Laravel Herd, the application is automatically served.
 Open the project using the domain assigned by Herd, for example:

 ````bash